nervina-labs/joyid-docs/pages/apis/wagmi/connector.md

 `JoyIdConnector` is a [Wagmi Connector ↗](https://wagmi.sh/core/config#connectors-optional), it can be used to integrate JoyID into your wagmi-based dApp.

+Note that `JoyIdConnector` does not need to specify `rpcURL` or `network` in the `EvmConig`, it will automatically handled by Wagmi according to the `chains` you specified.

 ## Types

 - [`EvmConfig`](/apis/evm/init-config#evmconfig)